INSIDE: Roam the Gnome’s Review of the Best Santa Theme Park in Lapland – Santa Park Rovaniemi.

 It’s indoors, and that means no-one has to brave the -20° degrees celsius weather outside.

-Keep the babies, toddlers and preschoolers warm while they play and enjoy ALL the Santa Park activities.
+It’s the best place to keep babies, toddlers and preschoolers warm, while they play and enjoy ALL the Santa Park activities.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.

 - 1 GUIDE TO SANTA PARK ROVANIEMI FINLAND